-Rescue operation to save American explorer trapped in Turkey cave begins – latest
+Rescuers lift trapped American explorer closer to escaping Turkey cave – latest

-‘Difficult’ rescue operation to save American explorer trapped in Turkey cave begins – latest
+American explorer trapped in Turkey cave carried 300 metres closer to escape as rescue continues – latest

 Mark Dickey fell ill with gastrointestinal bleeding while exploring a deep underground cave